-MYTH: You have to have experience with caring for children, like having your own.
+MYTH: You have to have experience caring for children, such as having your own.

-FACT: There are many excellent foster parents that became licensed without having any experience at all.
-They just came to our agency with an open and loving heart.
+FACT: Many excellent foster parents became licensed without previous parenting experience.
+They came to our agency with an open and loving heart.

 MYTH: I’m too old to be a foster parent.